ibraouh/logistic-regression/README.md

 #### a. *Linear Regression*

 Consider if we need to classify if an email is spam (output 1), or not (0).
 If we use the linear regression model, we will need to setup a threshold to setup which classification can be done.
 For instant if we get a prediction of 0.4, and our threshold is 0.5, then the concerned email will be classified as not spam.
 Same goes fore any prediction above 0.5, which will be considered spam.<br>
-Linear regression is not suitable for this kind of proble because it is unbounded with its values ranging from 0 to 1 with all the values in between.
+Linear regression is not suitable for this kind of problem because it is unbounded with its values ranging from 0 to 1 with all the values in between.
 This is why we use Logistic regression which outputs a predition of 0 or 1 using the Sigmoid Function.

 #### b. *Logisitc Regression*